‘Southern Charm’ Welcomes New Guy Austen Kroll To The Show

 A post shared by Austen Kroll (@krollthewarriorking) on

-Several sources have suggested that season four might be the final season for the original Southern Charm, but time will tell.
-For now, it is less than a month until fans get to meet Austen, and welcome back the rest of the crew.
+Several sources have suggested that Season 4 might be the final season for the original Southern Charm, but time will tell.
+For now, it is less than a month until fans get to meet Austen and welcome back the rest of the crew.

 Do you think Austen will be a good addition to the cast of Southern Charm?